-After fire guts Europe’s biggest migrant camp, Greece erects tents, other countries offer little
+After fire guts Europe’s biggest migrant camp, Greece erects tents, other countries offer little help

 Fatima Rezaie, 15, from Afghanistan, said her family decided to register at the new camp after seven days outdoors with little food.
 By the end of that period, she found worms crawling through her hair and told her father, crying, that she was ready for anything but homelessness.

-She said the new camp is “better” than its predeccesor, known as Moria, in part because few people have moved in yet.
+She said the new camp is “better” than its predecessor, known as Moria, in part because few people have moved in yet.
 But the toilets, she said, were already dirty.
 And because there was no running water — Greek officials say they are trying to get it online within days — she hadn’t showered since the fire.

-Authorities say a small number of residents who were protesting coronavirus restrictions set the fire at Moria.
+Authorities say a small number of residents who were protesting restriction related to the novel coronavirus set the fire at Moria.
 The camp had been under a mass quarantine since 35 migrants tested positive for the virus.
-Four people have been charged with arson, the AP reported Wednesday.
+Four people have been charged with arson, the Associated Press reported Wednesday.

 In the meantime, authorities have lost track of some of those with previously confirmed cases of the virus.
-And of the first 1,000 people screened to enter the new tent camp, 39 tested positive, according to Panagiotis Arkoumaneas, president of the board of directors of Greece’s national public health organization.
+And of the first 1,000 people screened to enter the new tent camp, 39 tested positive, according to Panagiotis Arkoumaneas, the president of the board of directors of Greece’s national public health organization.

 All migrants who show up at the new camp are being screened for the virus — in contrast with Moria, where health authorities had tested only a portion of the population.

 So far, 1,200 people have agreed to move in, according to official figures.
 Greek officials warn that asylum seekers must register at the camp to continue with their hearings for legal status.
-On Tuesday, migration minister Notis Mitarachi said in a TV interview that “police will have to be used” if people don’t go to the new camp willingly.
+On Tuesday, migration minister Notis Mitarachi said in a TV interview that “police will have to be used” if people do not go willingly to the new camp.

 Greek officials say the tents are an interim solution.
 They have also drawn up plans for a permanent, indoor facility on the island.